percona/postgresql-docs/docs/solutions/ha-setup-yum.md

 1. Install Patroni on every PostgreSQL node:

     ```{.bash data-promp="$"}
-    $ sudo yum install percona-patroni
+    $ sudo yum install -y percona-patroni
     ```

 2. Install the Python module that enables Patroni to communicate with ETCD.
+You need Python3 `pip`, which is tool for installing and managing Python3 packages:

     ```{.bash data-promp="$"}
     $ sudo python3 -m pip install patroni[etcd]